ktomk/pipelines/doc/PIPELINES-CACHES.md

-Technically this is not necessary any longer, but it shows how this has been done without any caches support in `pipelines`.
+Technically this is not necessary any longer, but it shows how this has been done without any caches support in `pipelines` earlier.

-As now caches are support, the cache can be moved into `~/.cache/build-http-cache` (exemplary) by changing the path in the `definitions` section.
+As now caches are supported, the cache can be moved into `~/.cache/build-http-cache` (exemplary) by changing the path in the `definitions` section.

 As the name of the cache does not change - just the path in the definition - after updating all affected